cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/connecting.rst

 Windows users will need to install a SSH client in order to be able to connect to the server.
-Options include MobaXterm_, Putty_, and Windows Subsystem for Linux (WSL_), and many more.
+Options include MobaXterm_, Putty_, and Windows Subsystem for Linux (WSL_), and much more.
 The following demonstrates how to setup MobaXterm.
 Please refer to the `For Linux and OSX users`_ section if using WSL_.